Cuban Black Beans with Cilantro and Lime

 - 3 tablespoons lime juice (or more!)

 - Add the black beans, warm water, salt, cumin, and chili powder and bring to a boil.
 When boiling, reduce the heat so that it simmers.
 Allow to cook for 10-15 minutes or until most of the water evaporates leaving a thick sort of broth.
-At this point if you’d like to thicken the beans a bit more you can remove about ½ – 1 cup of beans and mach them to make a thick sort of paste but this is optional.
+At this point, if you'd like to thicken the beans a bit more you can remove about ½ - 1 cup of beans and mash them (using a potato masher or a wooden spoon) to make a thick sort of paste but this is optional.
 Add the beans back into the pot and stir.
 Top with fresh cilantro and lime juice stir to combine.

 IS THIS A GOOD CHOICE FOR YOU?